Jiří Menzel: Career

 Menzel was a member of the Czech New Wave cinema in the 1960s.
 His first feature film, Closely Watched Trains, won the Academy Award for Best Foreign Language Film in 1967.
 The film was a World War II drama based on a book by Bohumil Hrabal.
 His film Larks on a String was filmed in 1969, but was banned by the government censors.
 It was finally released in 1990 after the fall of the Communist regime.
 The film won the Golden Bear at the 40th Berlin International Film Festival in 1990.
 The film was also based on a book by Bohumil Hrabal, and spoke about life in a re-education camp in Czechoslovakia under the communist rule in the 1950s.

 Menzel was nominated for an Academy Award for Best Foreign Language Film again in 1986 with his dark comedy My Sweet Little Village.
 In 1987, he was a member of the jury at the 37th Berlin International Film Festival.
-In 1989 he was a member of the jury at the 16th Moscow International Film Festival.
-In 1995 he was a member of the jury at the 19th Moscow International Film Festival.
+In 1989, he was a member of the jury at the 16th Moscow International Film Festival.
+In 1995, he was a member of the jury at the 19th Moscow International Film Festival.
 He was awarded an IIFA Lifetime Achievement Award in November 2013.
 He was also awarded the French title of Knight of Arts and Letters and the Czech Lion for lifetime artistic contribution.

-In the 1980s he was offered by a West German television studio to make a television series version of The Good Soldier Švejk with Rudolf Hrušínský.
-He didn't get the permission from the Czechoslovak government however.
+In the 1980s, he was offered the chance by a West German television studio to make a television series version of The Good Soldier Švejk with Rudolf Hrušínský.
+He didn't get the permission from the Czechoslovak government, however.

-His last appearance in a feature film was in the 2018 Slovak film, The Interpreter, which was based on the story of a man's interactions with an SS soldier who had executed his parents.
+His last appearance in a feature film was in the 2018 Slovak film The Interpreter, which was based on the story of a man's interactions with an SS soldier who had executed his parents.
 The film was Slovakia's official entry to the Oscars.